zoxpx/pxdocs/content/reference/CLI/encrypted-volumes.md

 ## Creating and using encrypted volumes

-There are two ways in which Portworx volumes can be encrypted and are dependent on how a secret passphrase is provided to PX.

 ### Using cluster wide secret key
 Cluster wide secret key is basically a key value pair where the value part is the secret that is used as a passphrase for encrypting volumes.
 A cluster wide secret key is a common key that can be used to encrypt all your volumes.